- 1 Best On Ear Headphones 2019

 - Fold-able frames are a common feature in on-ears.
 Portability is often supplemented by being able to collapse them down into a small-footprint carrying case.

 - Most likely, you’ll be using your phone as the music source for your headphones.
 Therefore, they often have in-line 3-button remotes on the cable and a mic.
+Sometimes you can also use your phone’s voice assistant with your headphones.

 Which On-Ear Headphones are Right For You?

 There are a lot of compelling on-ear headphone solutions out there, and as manufacturers have refined their designs over the years, there’s less chance that you’ll be left disappointed.
+After reading our guide, there’s no longer any reason to need to run out to Best Buy for your next headphones.

 Just be mindful of the earpad material, fit, and sound isolation.
 If possible, try them out in a store, to make sure that your ears accept them well.
 And if you’re often mobile, there are plenty of pairs these days with fold-able designs.